goauthentik/authentik/website/docs/installation/docker-compose.md

 COMPOSE_PORT_HTTPS=443
 ```

 See [Configuration](../installation/configuration) to change the internal ports.
-Be sure to run `docker-compose up -d` to rebuild with the new port numbers.
+Be sure to run `docker compose up -d` to rebuild with the new port numbers.

 ## Startup